How do I switch to Mac Mode?

 Freestyle Pro SmartSet App

 The SmartSet App offers a GUI alternative to onboard programming of your Freestyle Pro keyboard.
 Unlike conventional software, the SmartSet App does not get installed on your PC, you run it directly from the keyboard’s “v-Drive”.
-Both Windows and Mac versions of the App are pre-loaded on keyboard but newer versions may be available for download.
+Both Windows and Mac versions of the App are pre-loaded on keyboard but a newer version may be available for download.

 Accessing the SmartSet App

-To access the SmartSet App, simply open the v-Drive (SmartSet + F8) and navigate to the “FS PRO” removable drive in File Explorer (Windows) or Finder (macOS) and launch the appropriate version of the App.
+To access the SmartSet App, simply connect the v-Drive (SmartSet + F8) to your PC and navigate to the “FS PRO” removable drive in File Explorer (Windows) or Finder (macOS) and launch the appropriate version of the App.